 Cut a conventional particleboard countertop using a jigsaw.
 Drill a hole inside the traced line for the sink 2 inches from the edge of the traced line with a 1/2-inch drill bit.
 (If the countertop is made of material that cannot be cut with a jigsaw, use the appropriate cutting tool for the countertop material.)

 Insert the blade of your jigsaw into the hole and cut from the drilled hole on an angle to the edge of the template line.
 Continue to cut around the template line until the hole for the sink is cut out of the countertop.

 Place the Blanco drop-in sink in the cut out area and trim the area if needed so the sink fits into the countertop.

 Apply masking tape on the countertop around the edges of the sink.
 Do not overlap the masking tape on the sink.
 Remove the sink by grasping the drain holes and lifting the sink out of the countertop.

 Attach fixtures such as your faucet while the sink is out of the countertop to make the task easier to complete.

 Prepare to Reinsert Blanco Sink

 Attach mounting clips to the edges of the sink and space them evenly around the sink.

 Squeeze caulk around the perimeter of the opening for the sink, between the edge of the cut out section and the masking tape.

-Place the sink into position in the counter top.
+Place the sink in position in the countertop.